 Situated in eastern Arlington with easy access to the 360 freeway.
 The facility is a clean and comfortable space with multiple conference rooms and computer workstations.

 OWNERSHIP

-The Academy of World Education is owned by World Education, LLC, which is owned by Laurie Gatlin (member) and Stephen Gatlin, (as a member of Gatlin Holdings, LLC).
+The Academy of World Education is owned by Gatlin Holdings, LLC, which is owned Stephen Gatlin, (as a member of Gatlin Holdings, LLC).